 Moleskin has a vague history regarding how it came to be.
 The fabric was initially used by European farmers and hunters during their work because of its quality.
 It was also used for farming and hunting because it was comfortable and durable.
 Furthermore, it provided warmth for the users during colder days.

 Moleskin, along with other fabrics, was also color modified based on the trade that it was used for.
-French mechanics used colored their moleskin indigo, carpenters chose black while the military used gray/olive colors.
+French mechanics used to color their moleskin indigo, carpenters chose black, while the military used gray/olive colors.

 Generally, moleskin fabric is heavy cotton composed of two layers woven together.
 One side is sheared and brushed, and this leaves a soft texture.
 It is then tightly woven with another layer.
 The quality of the fabric can vary depending on the material of the yarn and how it is brushed.
 Additionally, the density of the weave affects how resistant the fabric is to the wind.

 The production of the materials makes the fabric offer good protection from microparticles like biological and mechanical particles.
 It is also used as thermal protection because of the condensed woven fiber filters.

 When it comes to the cost of manufacturing this fabric, it can be very high compared to other types of fabrics.
 This is because special equipment is required to achieve the tightness of the material structure.

 Wondering what is moleskin compared to corduroy?
 There are similarities between corduroy and moleskin, but the latter is shorn for a softer texture that is a little flatter.